sammyb1rd/css-exercises/README.md

+Welcome to Sam's Forked copy of The Odin Project "CSS Exercises!"
+I'm working on completing the exercises as they are assigned.
+It's so fun!
+If you are reading this, welcome!
+Let me know if you have questions.

 # CSS Exercises

 These exercises are a series of CSS related tasks intended to complement the HTML and CSS content on The Odin Project.